stevefali/MegaRandomizer/README.md

 This mod comes with custom game rules that allow you to individually turn on or off item drop randomization for Blocks, Entities or Players.
 (More to come in future versions!)

+You can also choose to include or exclude non-survival mode items as available randomized drops.
+(Special thanks to TheUnknownLarry for contributing this feature!)

 Mega Randomizer is available to download on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mega-randomizer).
 I also made another version for Minecraft 1.16.5 in [another repository](https://github.com/stevefali/MegaRandomizer1.16.5).